 - The quality of being suitable to fulfil a particular role or task

 These make sense and are good starting points.
-I think that for me, fitness totally depends on the perspective of the person we are speaking too, and that actually that the first definition above is too vague.
+I think that for me, fitness totally depends on the perspective of the person we are speaking to, and that the first definition above is actually too vague.
 Being physically fit and healthy will mean different things to different people depending on their goals and lifestyle.

 We should not confuse fitness with health.

-The reality is that these images are so so hard to attain and sustain for most people, but no matter what, our subconscious is bombarded with the fact that to be more attractive and reach our potential we should look like them.
-Leading to a nasty spiral where actual health and/or fitness is left by the wayside as people become frustrated with a lack of success and become more and more harsh on themselves.
+The reality is that these images are extremely hard to attain and sustain for most people.
+But in spite of that, the subconscious is bombarded with the notion that to be more attractive and reach our potential, we have to look like them.
+This leads to a nasty spiral where actual health and/or fitness is left by the wayside as people become frustrated with a lack of success and are more and more harsh on themselves.

-For us to be free of illness and injury (health) we must be smart with our exercise, and if you have spent the last 40 years of your life becoming ‘sick’ then do not expect to become (and look) healthy again in 6 months.
-If that does happen, then I am afraid it is probably doing a fair bit of damage to you, and also is probably going to be unsustainable.
+For us to be free of illness and injury (health) we must be smart with our exercise, and if you have spent the last 40 years of your life becoming ‘sick’, then do not expect to and look healthy again in 6 months.
+If that does happen, then I am afraid it is probably doing a fair bit of damage to you, and is probably going to be unsustainable.

-Fitness on the other hand is something more than just health (sometimes it is the opposite of health) and to me is an objective attained by exercising in a particular way, often prescribed by someone else (if you are smart), to achieve those objectives.
+Fitness on the other hand is something more than just health - in fact, sometimes it is the opposite of health.
+To me, it is an objective attained by exercising in a particular way, often prescribed by someone else (if you are smart), to achieve those objectives.
 Fitness, like health, will not be built by fast tracking yourself or skipping the basics.